Georgia Master Beekeeper Program

 Presentations, Demonstrations, and Bee Removal.
 All services are evaluated individually to determine fee.

-Philip does swarm collections, live bee removals from structures (including repairs), apiary consultations, mentoring, and public speaking.
-He offers private workshops for new beekeepers and exam preparation classes for the Georgia Master Beekeeper Program.
-He has an Atlanta-based company, Quinn Environmental.
+Philip does swarm collections, live bee removals from properties, apiary consultations, mentoring, and public speaking.

 email@example.com or 678-965-0BEE (678-965-0233).